krisnova/xpid/README.md

 Investigate pid 1
   xpid 1

-Investigate pids 1-10 in table view xpid -o table 1-10

 Find all container processes on a system xpid -c

+Find all processes in the same namespace(s) as pid 1 xpid --ns-in [mnt, net, pid, ipc, cgroup]

-Find all container processes between pids 100-200 in the color formatter xpid -c -o color 100-200
+Find all processes not in the same namespace(s) as current user xpid --ns-out-user [mnt, net, pid, ipc, cgroup]

 Find all processes running with eBPF programs as JSON xpid --ebpf -o json <pid-query>

+Find all processes running with eBPF programs, in a container, in /proc xpid -b -c -p

-Find all processes between specific values xpid <flags> +100      # Search pids up to 100 xpid <flags> 100-2000  # Search pids between 100-2000 xpid <flags> 65000+    # Search pids 65000 or above
+Find all processes between specific values (Query syntax) xpid <flags> +100      # Search pids up to 100 xpid <flags> 100-2000  # Search pids between 100-2000 xpid <flags> 65000+    # Search pids 65000 or above

-Find all "hidden" processes on a system
+Find all hidden processes on a system (slow) xpid -x <pid-query>
-  # Looks for chdir, opendir, and dent in /proc
-  xpid -x <pid-query>

 ```

 ## Container pids (xpid -c) 📦